Stan Douglas: Installations

 A key element in a number of Douglas' installations is the use of time and in particular, an investigation into slowed-down time or stillness.
 His 1995 installation Der Sandmann, based on E.T.A.
 Hoffmann's original 1816 short story and Sigmund Freud's 1919 essay "The Uncanny", consists of a double projection where the film is literally split down the middle and reassembled so the two sides are slightly out of sync.
 This creates a "temporal gap", disrupting the sense of unity so crucial to modernism, so that "everything is deferred and delayed."

 Douglas' 1998 installation Win, Place or Show is shot in the style of the late-1960s CBC drama The Client, noted for its gritty style, long takes and lack of establishing shots.
 Set in 1950s Vancouver in the Strathcona redevelopment, the installation explores the modernist notion of urban renewal with the demolition of existing architecture in favour of grids of apartment blocks.
 Two men share a dormitory room on a rainy day off from their blue-collar jobs.
 The conversation flares up during a discussion of the day's horse races and the 6 minute filmed loop is repeated from different angles on a split screen, each cycle presenting ever-changing configurations of point-of-view.
 The takes are edited together in real time by a computer during the exhibition, generating an almost endless series of montages.

 His 2014 interactive installation, Circa 1948 was co-produced by the National Film Board of Canada, and premiered in April at the Tribeca Film Festival's Storyscapes section.
-Douglas also created the stage play Helen Lawrence, which shares graphics, story and characters with Circa 1948.
+Douglas also created the stage play Helen Lawrence with Chris Haddock, which shares graphics, story and characters with Circa 1948.